Tissue Expansion in Birmingham AL

 Most tissue expansion patients find they can keep up with their normal routine while the expander is in place.
 Following the second surgery, most patients are up and about within a week.

 The results of tissue expansion are generally superior to other methods used to reconstruct or repair damaged skin.
-But keep in mind that the goal is improvement, not perfection.
 For most tissue expansion patients, the procedure dramatically improves their appearance and quality of life following surgery.
-If you are physically healthy, psychologically stable and realistic in your expectations, you will probably be quite pleased with your new look.
+If you're physically healthy, psychologically stable and realistic in your expectations, you'll probably be quite pleased with your new look.

 Procedure Information © American Society of Plastic Surgeons